Inspiring a Curiosity for STEM

 One of the most important 21st-century skill sets for children is education in the “STEM” subjects: Science, Technology, Engineering and Math.

-West Vancouver Sylvan Learning offers exciting after-school STEM programs—ask about our Robotics, Coding and Math Edge classes.
+Sylvan Learning offers exciting after-school STEM programs for Abbotsford students—ask about our Robotics, Coding and Math Edge classes.

 You can also nurture these skills at home.
 Here are ways to develop hands-on STEM knowledge around the house: